Power, Equity and (Re)Design

 In Press 2018

 This volume brings together design thinking, critical social theory, and learning sciences to describe promising learning innovations that foster rights, dignity, and social justice for youth.
-Each of the chapters provides a case study of a project and discusses underlying theories and behind-the-scenes accounts of implementation and lessons learned.
-The group of contributors represent emerging scholars who are leading voices working at the intersections of theory and practice for educational equity.
+The contributors are emerging scholars who are leading voices working at the intersections of theory and practice for educational equity.